SELGroup/SeSE/README.md

 ---

-> Our paper [《SeSE: Black-Box Uncertainty Quantification for Large Language Models Based on Structural Information Theory》](https://arxiv.org/abs/2511.16275) has been accepted by <strong>UAI 2026</strong> as an Oral presentation (top 1% of 1087 submissions).
+> Our paper [《SeSE: Black-Box Uncertainty Quantification for Large Language Models Based on Structural Information Theory》](https://arxiv.org/abs/2511.16275) has been accepted by <strong>UAI 2026 as an Oral presentation (Top 1% of 1087 submissions)</strong>.